Team4techSolutions-Class6/Teams/AWS-assignment/Assignment-1/readme.md

 + AWS CloudWatch Alarms: Set up CloudWatch alarms to monitor the health and performance of the application servers, ensuring prompt notification in case of issues.

++ Be creative , research and add any information that can make your team stand out

 **Evaluation Criteria:**

 **Architecture**: Robustness and adherence to best practices in cloud architecture.
-**Team Collaboration**: Effectiveness in working as a team and utilizing Jira for task management.
+**Security** : Make sure security is first priority from how your resources are accessed **Team Collaboration**: Effectiveness in working as a team and utilizing Jira for task management.
 **Documentation**: Quality of documentation on Confluence detailing the design process, challenges, and solutions.
 **Execution**: Smooth deployment and operation of the infrastructure.